 Unfortunately, franchise disputes between franchisees and franchisors occur frequently.
 Investors in franchise arrangements are buying into a proven formula for success that they expect will yield returns that will improve with their hard work.
 What happens when it doesn’t turn out as expected?

-The two most common forms of complaints – relating to location; takings; and the unreasonableness of franchise fees – befall even the most experienced franchisees.
+The three most common forms of complaints – relating to location; takings not meeting projections, and the unreasonableness of franchise fees – often lead to franchise disputes.

-Different location risks relate to start-up businesses where franchisor selects a new location.
+Location risks relate to start-up businesses where the franchisor selects a new location.
 Often this is part a promise to find “the right location, a secure lease and high standard equipment”.
 See this case for a great example of how a retail franchisee came to a quick became of a poor location choice by its franchisor.

 - “become part of a ‘thriving business model” – untrue